Spring Crown Tournament 2025

 SCA events are open to people of all ages, but parents of children will need to sign a waiver at the Event Gate for their children.

-1. A complete signed minor waiver or signed blue card
+1. A complete signed minor waiver (PDF) or signed blue card

-2. A complete signed minor medical waiver (2 copies)
+2. A complete signed minor medical waiver (PDF) (2 copies)

 Please see Ealdormere’s Attending with Children page for more details.